nic-s1t2/MACAU-style-guide/README.md

 These files are to be kept in the [SourceFiles](#2e1) folder, and should follow the full naming convention outlined above.
 Some examples:

-A Maya scene that contains a model of a Maclaren F3 car to be used accross multiple projects would be called **MGPM_SH_F3Maclaren.ma**, probably with a more accurate car model name because I don't know about cars.
+A Maya scene that contains a model of a Maclaren F3 car to be used accross multiple projects would be called `MGPM_SH_F3Maclaren.ma`, probably with a more accurate car model name because I don't know about cars.

 A Photoshop file with the fully constructed UI elements for Driving Strength would be called `MGPM_DS_UiElements.psd`.

+Some other examples:

+`MGPM_SU_SuitAppliedSFX.aup`
+`MGPM_DS_ExhaustFlipbook.aep`
+`MGPM_WT_IntroVideo.prproj`

 While this may provide some disconnection between the final imported elements into Unreal, it is necessary as these external files often contain more than one final asset.
 Final, import-ready assets should have the same [Name](#1) as outlined in this guide, and should be kept in the appropriate [Exports](#2e1) folder.